 If you want to edit your themes as the XML code, we recommend you first to study the topics given below:

-Master theme files are edited in the same way as any other .qxtheme files (you can find some simple examples here):
+Master theme files are edited in the same way as any other .qxtheme files (you can find some simple examples in the Lycia Theme Designer page):

 Master theme files must be located in the same folder as the program executable file (this folder is specified in listener.xml):